Should Tourists Pay more than Locals at Attractions?

 One of the most Neo-Colonial attitudes I’ve heard, and I’ll admit that I even thought it myself, refers to the idea that we’ve put a lot of money of aid into restoring and protecting sites like this.
 Borobodur, for example, was largely funded by a massive UNESCO project to begin with.
 Then, after the 2006 earthquake in Indonesia, loads more international money went into the site.
 And though I don’t agree with the thought, lots of tourists are asking how we can give, and not be given equal opportunities to see the sites.

-Is it us who have the System wrong?
+Is it us who has the System wrong?

 One of the most interesting things that came out of the debate about tourists paying more was the idea that maybe we have it backwards in the West.
 I know that in Canada in particular, we make are parks incredibly accessible to the world.
 For example, Banff National Park, the world’s second oldest national park, and one of the most well-maintained as well, welcomes around a million tourists each year and charges $9.80CAD for entry.
 It doesn’t matter if you’re from Canada or Cambodia, that’s the rate.
 But in reality, Canadians actually pay more than foreigners, essentially, even if we don’t use the park.
 How is that?
 Well, the park fees don’t cover the cost of the maintaining the park, and Canadians have a chunk of their taxes that go into the parks.
 Would it be wrong if we boosted the price to say $20, while keeping the $10 rate for Canadians?